IONOS-WordPress/ionos-wordpress/docs/2 - build.md

   See [`packages/wp-plugin/test-plugin`](packages/wp-plugin/test-plugin) for a complete example.

+# Forcefully rebuilding the while monorepo

+- The build command will build the workspace packages no matter of their flavor.

+- Most importantly it will take care of the dependencies between the packages.

+  **If a package is dependent on another package, the dependent package will be built first.**

+- Caveat : `docker` images are only rebuilt if the package version was changed for performance reasons.

+  **To force rebuilding everything you can use the `--force` flage to rebuild everything**

+  > After `git pull` or `git checkout` it is always a good idea to rebuild the whole workspace using `pnpm build --force`.

+> Most monorepo command support the `--help` commandline flag.
+Use it to get more information about the command.

 # Let's build a new plugin

 - create a new directory `foo` in `./packages/wp-plugin` :